thomaspwang/check-classification/README.md

 ## Environment Setup

-You only need perform steps 1 through 4 **once**.
-You can check if you've completed the environment by checking that a `.venv/` file exists in your local repository.

 <br> **Step 0** <br>
 We used AWS SageMaker notebooks throughout the development of this project.
 Ensure that your notebook is using at least a `ml.g5.2xlarge` instance.
 However, to run models in their non-quantized form, you must use at least a `ml.g5.12xlarge` instance.
 Lastly, we recommend using a volume size of atleast 500GB EBS since the LLaVA model is large.